 The training and consultancy services offered are wide reaching and therefore specific needs should be discussed further so that a tailor made approach can be offered.
-Please see the Training and Consultancy sections for further information.
+Please see the Training and Consultancy sections for further information, and examples of the type of services offered.

 However a flavour of the most common themes includes: